adimidania/adimidania/README.md

 ### Hey there 👋

 - 🥰 22 years old ISFJ.
-- 🖥️ Currently a fourth-year computer science student.
+- 🖥️ Currently a final-year computer science student.
 - 🖤 Loves Frontend Development.
 - ✨ Aspiring Data scientist in consulting.
 - 🧠 Passionate about Psychology and Neuroscience.